JoeriHermans/awflow/README.md

 TODO

+### Workflow storage
+By default, workflows will be stored in the current working direction within the `./workflows` folder.
+If desired, a central storage directory can be used by specifying the `AWFLOW_STORAGE` environment variable.

 ## The `awflow` utility

 This package comes with a utility program to manage submitted, failed, and pending workflows.
 Its functionality can be inspected by executing `awflow -h`.
 In addition, to streamline the management of workflows, we recommend to give every workflow as specific name to easily identify a workflow.
 This name does not have to be unique for every distinct workflow execution.